keith-kurak/multi-runtime-targeting/README.md

 `eas update:list --branch=production --json --non-interactive | jq -r '.currentPage[0].group'`

+## TODO
-also need to handle null case
+- also need to handle null case
+- identify when you're on the wrong branch